Orienting undirected phylogenetic networks: Orienting an undirected phylogenetic network given the root and the desired in-degrees

-Observe that any~$v\in V'$ is incident to at most~$d^-_N(v)$ incoming oriented edges (since every oriented edge is oriented in the same direction as in~$N^r$), and that every edge in~$E'$ incident to~$v$ is an incoming edge.
-If~$v \in V'$ is incident to exactly~$d^-_N(v)$ incoming edges in~$E'$, then~$v$ is processed by Algorithm~\ref{alg:nonbinary_orientation} and we have a contradiction.
-So we may assume that each~$v \in V'$ is incident to fewer than~$d^-_N(v)$ edges in~$E'$.
+If $v\in V'$, then, as every oriented edge is oriented in the same direction as in~$N^r$, we have that $v$ is incident to at most~$d^-_N(v)$ incoming oriented edges.
+Also, every edge in~$E'$ incident to~$v$ is oriented towards $v$.
+If $v$ is incident to exactly~$d^-_N(v)$ edges in~$E'$, then~$v$ is processed by Algorithm~\ref{alg:nonbinary_orientation}, a contradiction.
+So $v$ is incident to fewer than~$d^-_N(v)$ edges in~$E'$.
+Since $E'$ is an edge cut of~$N_\rho$ such that~$\rho$ is not in the same connected component of~$N_{\rho}\backslash E'$ as any vertex in $V'$, and each edge in~$E'$ is incident to exactly one element of~$V'$, it follows that $(V',E')$ is a degree cut for~$(N, e_\rho, d^-_N)$, contradicting Proposition~\ref{prop:nonbinary_necessary}(i).
+This last contradiction implies that all non-leaf vertices of $N_{\rho}$ are processed.
+Hence, if there exists an orientation~$N^r$ of $(N, e_{\rho}, d^-_N)$, Algorithm~\ref{alg:nonbinary_orientation} will return~$N^r$, and $N^r$ is the unique orientation of~$(N,e_\rho, d^-_N)$.

-Collectively, we have that~$E'$ is an edge-cut of~$N_\rho$ such that~$\rho$ is not in the same connected component of~$N_\rho\setminus E'$ as any~$v\in V'$, that each edge in~$E'$ is incident to exactly one element of~$V'$(by construction of~$E'$ and~$V'$), and that each~$v\in V'$ is incident to fewer than~$d^-_N(v)$ edges in $E'$.
-Thus,~$(V',E')$ is a degree cut for~$(N, e_\rho, d^-_N)$, a contradiction by Proposition~\ref{prop:nonbinary_necessary}.
-Hence, we have shown that if there exists an orientation~$N^r$, Algorithm~\ref{alg:nonbinary_orientation} will find~$N^r$, and thus~$N^r$ is the unique orientation of~$(N,e_\rho, d^-_N)$.
+Now suppose that Algorithm~\ref{alg:nonbinary_orientation} returns an orientation~$N^r$ of~$N_{\rho}$.
+We will prove that~$N^r$ is an orientation of~$(N,e_\rho,d^-_N)$.
+It suffices to show that all vertices of~$N^r$ have the correct in-degree and out-degree, and $N^r$ has no directed cycle.

-Now assume that Algorithm~\ref{alg:nonbinary_orientation} finds an orientation~$N^r$.
-We prove that~$N^r$ is an orientation of~$(N,e_\rho,d^-_N)$.
-Algorithm~\ref{alg:nonbinary_orientation} only returns an orientation when all edges have been oriented.
-It remains to prove that there is no directed cycle and all vertices have the correct indegrees and outdegrees.
+Assume that there exists some vertex~$u$ in~$N^r$ that does not have the correct in-degree and out-degree.
+Each vertex that is processed (as well as each leaf) always obtains the correct in-degree and out-degree.
+Hence $u$ has not been processed.
+Since all edges have been oriented and edges are oriented away from a vertex only if that vertex is processed, it follows that $u$ has in-degree $d_N(v)$, and so~$u$ is not a leaf.
+Thus, $d_N^-(u) < d_N(u)$ and so $u$ has in-degree at least $d^-_N(u)+1$.
+By a similar reasoning, all vertices $v\in V$ have in-degree at least~$d^-_N(v)$.
+Hence, as~$\sum_{v \in V}d^-_N(v) = |E| +1$, the total in-degree of $N_{\rho}$ is at least $\sum_{v \in V}d^-_N(v) + 1 = |E| + 2$ .
+But this implies that the total number of edges in $N_\rho$ is at least $|E|+2$, a contradiction as $N_\rho$ has $|E|+1$ edges.
+Thus, every vertex of $N^r$ has the correct in-degree and out-degree.